top of page

 Oregon’s Progress (2001-2018) https://archive.progress.oregonstate.edu/authors/peg-herring

-At a time when print was declared to be “dead,” Oregon State University’s oldest research magazine was winning top national awards, growing its circulation, and creating increasingly effective techniques for online learning.
+At a time when print was declared to be “dead,” Oregon State University’s oldest research magazine was winning top national awards, increasing its circulation, and creating increasingly effective techniques for online learning.
 I served as the editor-in-chief of Oregon's Progress and director of the state’s largest publisher of educational materials.
 Magazine journalism continues to deliver among the most trusted issues-reporting in the world, and Oregon’s Progress lives on.

 USAID Aquaculture Research Program